Tíbet

 Health

-There are pharmacies where you can find most of the standard medicines you might need on your trip, although you will need to know the generic name.
-They are safe, affordable and sold in blister packs, not boxes.
+There are pharmacies where you can find most of the basic medications that you may need on your trip, although you will need to know the generic name.

-In both Tibet and Nepal it is very difficult to find tampons, and if you do, they will not be the ones you are used to.
-Pads are more widespread, but you will probably feel the same problem.
+In Tibet it is not easy to find tampons, and if you do find them, they will not be the ones you are used to.
+Pads are more widespread, but you will probably encounter the same problem.
 Our recommendation is to bring them from home.